Blog

 *One of our leather dragon masks.
 For other pictures of this mask click here

-I came across “The Hobbit” a year before it was assigned in school to read it (grade 4 or 5 I think) and ended up reading it at least 10 times since then.
-To me what stuck out, besides “Smog,” were the parts about mounds of treasure which inspired my love of jewelry and stones.
-Since then I knew I wanted to make jewelry that looked like something “Smog” kept in his treasury; like long forgotten adornments antiqued by time inscribed with ancient symbols and designs.
+I came across “The Hobbit” a year before it was assigned in school, in grade 4 or 5, and I have read it at least 10 times since then.
+What stood out to me, besides Smaug, were the descriptions of the mounds of treasure, which inspired my love of jewelry and stones.
+From that point on, I knew I wanted to create jewelry that looked like something Smaug would keep in his treasury, long forgotten adornments aged by time and inscribed with ancient symbols and designs.

 handmade leather and metal dragon mask

-The mask was historically inspired by our travels, as well as, by “Smog” and dyed a deep red.
-The horns on this dragon were created by a process called fold forming.
-It is basically a forging technique that can create really interesting shapes.
-We used a fairly thin copper for these horns so they can be worn without adding weight to the mask and at the same time are fairly large.
-The blue colouring on the horns is a patina which took over 20 hours to form over the metal.
-If you are interested in this technique just leave a comment below and we might be able to do a video of the process in the future.
-Once the patina is completed an acrylic was spray over top to seal the patina and the horns were attached!
-Now the mask is ready to display or wear.
-On this post we have several of the dragon masks in different colours.
+The mask was inspired by our travels, as well as Smaug, and was dyed a deep red.
+The horns were created using a process called fold forming, a forging technique that produces interesting shapes.
+We used a fairly thin copper so the horns would remain lightweight while still having a bold presence.
+The blue colouring on the horns is a patina that took over 20 hours to develop.
+If you are interested in this technique, feel free to leave a comment and we may create a video showing the process in the future.
+Once the patina was complete, we sealed it with an acrylic spray and attached the horns.
+The mask is now ready to display or wear.
+This post also features several dragon masks in different colours.

 Some of our other dragon inspired items are below.